 Certain statements contained in this Management Discussion and Analysis ("MD&A") constitute forwardlooking information or forward-looking statements under applicable securities laws (collectively, "forwardlooking statements").
 These statements relate to future events or future performance, business prospects or opportunities of Emerald Health Therapeutics Inc. (the "Company").
-Forward-looking statements include, but are not limited to, statements in respect of: potential increases in the number of registered patients of Emerald Health Botanicals Inc. ("Botanicals"), the Company's wholly-owned subsidiary, and increases in the Company's sales as a result; the Company's intention to scale up production; the eventual profitability of the business of the Company; benefits received by the Company from its transactions with Emerald Health Sciences Inc. ("Sciences"), a control person of the Company, and the opportunities that such transactions will provide including loans from Sciences to the Company; the expansion of Botanicals' current production facility and the development of a new production facility; the purchasing by Botanicals of additional strains of dried medical marihuana from another producer who is licensed (a "Licensed Producer") under the Access to Cannabis for Medical Purposes Regulations ("ACMPR"); the expectation of the impact of the ACMPR; the launch of additional cannabis oil products and introduction of new oils; Botanicals' longer term strategy to become a leading provider of quality products for the broader marihuana market; Botanicals' intention to continue to communicate with and provide education and services to medical doctors and other healthcare professionals; the continued increase of the client base and revenue as a result of the introduction of cannabis oils; the Company's and Botanicals' continued research and development of strains and products; clinical trials to be undertaken by Botanicals; the acquisition by Botanicals' of pre-approval applications from other ACMPR applicants; the expansion at Botanicals' current facility and the potential resulting increase to Botanicals' production capacity of dried product and oils; the use and funding of Botanicals research and development project related to strains of medical cannabis: and the effect that each risk factor will have on the Company.
+Forward-looking statements include, but are not limited to, statements in respect of: potential increases in the number of registered patients of Emerald Health Botanicals Inc. ("Botanicals"), the Company's wholly-owned subsidiary, and increases in the Company's sales as a result; the Company's intention to scale up production; the eventual profitability of the business of the Company; benefits received by the Company from its transactions with Emerald Health Sciences Inc. ("Sciences"), a control person of the Company, and the opportunities that such transactions will provide including loans from Sciences to the Company; the expansion of Botanicals' current production facility and the development of a new production facility; advancement of funds to the Company's joint venture in Pure Sunfarms Corp. ("Pure Sunfarms") the expectation that the Pure Sunfarms joint venture will result in large-scale, high-quality, low-cost cannabis production; the estimate that Pure Sunfarm's initial greenhouse could yield more than 75,000 kg of dried cannabis annually upon completion of full licencing and conversion; timing of such licensing and conversion and the costs thereof; use of proceeds of the Company's 2017 prospectus financings; the purchasing by Botanicals of additional strains of dried medical marihuana from another producer who is licensed (a "Licensed Producer") under the Access to Cannabis for Medical Purposes Regulations ("ACMPR"); the expectation of the impact of the ACMPR: the launch of additional cannabis oil products and introduction of new oils; Botanicals' intention to continue to communicate with and provide education and services to medical doctors and other healthcare professionals; the continued increase of the client base and revenue as a result of the introduction of cannabis oils; the Company's and Botanicals' continued research and development of strains and products; clinical trials to be undertaken by Botanicals; the acquisition by Botanicals' of pre-approval applications from other ACMPR applicants; the expansion at Botanicals' current facility and the potential resulting increase to Botanicals' production capacity of dried product and oils; the use and funding of Botanicals research and development project related to strains of medical cannabis; and the effect that each risk factor will have on the Company.